Tuncurry

 Health performance in Tuncurry is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Tuncurry faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is extremely low at approximately 46% of the total population (~2,962 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.
+Tuncurry faces significant health challenges, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both younger and older age cohorts show high prevalence of common health conditions.
+The rate of private health cover is extremely low at approximately 46% of the total population (~2,962 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-The most common medical conditions are arthritis (15.4%) and mental health issues (9.5%).
-49.7% of residents declare themselves completely clear of medical ailments, lower than the 63.3% in Rest of NSW.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 42.6% of residents aged 65 and over (2,750 people), higher than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, generally in line with national rankings.
+The most prevalent medical conditions are arthritis (affecting 15.4% of residents) and mental health issues (9.5%).
+Conversely, 49.7% of residents report having no medical ailments, compared to 63.3% in Regional NSW.
+Working-age population health is notably challenging due to elevated chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over at 42.8%, with 2,763 people, compared to 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, generally aligning with national rankings for the overall population.

 Frequently Asked Questions - Health